Change is Inevitable

 For young adults, the move out of one’s family home and into a college environment can be a trying time, and college students are particularly vulnerable as a result.
 As adults, transitions include job change, relocation, marriage and divorce, the loss of close friends and family, aging, and retirement.
 It is important to pay attention to how one is managing these major life stressors and reach out for help if needed.

-At the Ross Center, we utilize therapeutic approaches to stress and times of transition that can help with decision-making, planning and distress tolerance.
+At the Ross Center, we utilize therapeutic approaches to stress, anxiety, and times of transition that can help with decision-making, planning and distress tolerance.

 Many of our therapists specialize in particular life phases, such as transitioning to college, career development, relationship and divorce, identity issues, grief and loss, or parenting challenges.
 Clinicians offer supportive guidance for positive change, empowering you with the tools to recognize and reframe ineffective thought patterns and behaviors.
 You’ll benefit from a relationship with an empathetic professional who will help you to manage relationships and transitions with less stress and more confidence.